Rita Repulsa: Mighty Morphin Power Rangers: The Movie

-Power Rangers (2017 film)
+Power Rangers (2017 film

-Production and marketing

-On February 2, 2016, it was announced that Elizabeth Banks would portray Rita Repulsa in the reboot.
+Rita Repulsa appears in Power Rangers, portrayed by Elizabeth Banks.
 Rita is the former Green Ranger, with her character now seeking to harness the Ranger's power source.
-People released a promotional photo of the actress in character on April 19, 2016.

-Character description

 An apparent former member of Zordon's Ranger team, Rita betrayed them to acquire the power of the Zeo Crystal, the source of all life on Earth, killing the rest of the team until Zordon buried the Power Coins and had Alpha hide his location with a meteor that blasted Rita into the ocean and seriously damaged her armor.
 She is brought up in the present day by a fishing boat captained by Sam Scott, Jason's father, and soon sets about gathering gold to replenish her power with the goal of unleashing Goldar, a massive monster who will allow her to acquire the Crystal.
 After the Rangers are forced to confront her directly despite not having mastered their powers, she kills Billy after she forces him to reveal the location of the Crystal, which is underneath the Krispy Kreme doughnut shop, but Zordon and the other Rangers are able to revive him, at the cost of sacrificing Zordon's chance to come back to life himself.
 The Rangers subsequently face Goldar in battle with the Zords, but only gain the upper hand when they form the Megazord.
 Despite Rita merging with Goldar to take charge of the fight, the Rangers are finally able to defeat her and destroy Goldar.
 They offer her the chance to surrender and hand over the green Power Coin, but she instead tries to attack them again, only to be 'slapped' into the sky by Jason.
-She is last shown drifting in space towards the moon, smiling in satisfaction as her body freezes.
+She is last shown drifting in space towards the Moon, smiling in satisfaction as her body freezes.

+Reception

+O Globo and other media noted that the character remained closely associated with Carla Perez's portrayal.
+The shift in the approach of the character in 2024 was noted: "Rita Repulsa is famously the first villain the Power Rangers ever had to face, and she’s maintained her standing as a pillar of evil and villainy throughout Power Rangers lore.
+However, in Power Rangers Prime, the real villains are the Eldarians, and they were famously heroic in Power Rangers canon".
+Another commentator thought that the change made her "unrecognizable".